 How to Choose the Right Water Heater for Your Home

-No matter the season, hot water is a luxury that any home shouldn’t be without!
-Today, water heaters have come a very long way.
-Modern hot water systems are more efficient than ever, and some models provide your home with virtually limitless hot water when and where you need it in your home.
-Every style of water heater has its pros and cons, and knowing them both will help you decide which one is right for your home.
-Let’s take a look at the pros and cons of reservoir style and tank-less water heaters.
+No matter the season, hot water is a luxury that no home should be without!
+Modern hot water systems are more efficient than ever.
+And some models provide your home with limitless hot water when and where you need it.

 Reservoir Water Heater Pros

-- This traditional water heater uses a storage tank that can hold 20 to 80 gallons of water – which is typically enough for larger homes
+- This traditional water heater uses a storage tank that can hold 20 to 80 gallons of water.

-- Allows for the use of hot water at multiple locations throughout the home simultaneously
+- Allows for the use of hot water at many locations throughout the home at the same time.

 Reservoir Water Heater Cons

-- If the tank is emptied completely, there is some down time while the tank refills and heats the water back up to the set temperature
+- If the tank runs out of water, there is down time while the tank refills and heats the water back up.

-- Since the water is heated constantly, these water heaters can be a bit more costly as it’s always using energy
+- These water heaters can be costly as they're using energy to maintain the temperature.

 - Since the water is sitting in the tank, there’s a potential for mineral buildup that can cause harm to the system.
 Regular maintenance is a must!